35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 (pronounced “onsae onsae“)

 The best and newest vegan restaurant in town.
-The menu is inspired by international cuisine including Asian and Mexican but all completely vegan.
-It’s set in a charming courtyard and you will be welcomed by three beautiful dogs.
+The menu is inspired by international cuisine, including Asian and Mexican, but all are completely vegan.
+It’s set in a charming courtyard, and three beautiful dogs will welcome you.

 La Bruja

 Another great restaurant is located in a beautiful courtyard called La Fuente, where you will find many other restaurants.
 It’s perfect if you are traveling with a group and each one wants different things.
-The tables at the center by the fountain are shared by all the restaurants, so you can order from any of them and eat together.
+All the restaurants share the tables at the center by the fountain, so you can order from any of them and eat together.

-La Bruja has great vegan hamburgers with many choices of sauces and vegan “meat” or veggie bowls, wraps, and more.
+La Bruja offers great vegan hamburgers with various sauce options and vegan “meat” alternatives, as well as veggie bowls, wraps, and more.

 Los Tres Tiempos

-Great restaurant located right by Santa Catalina Arch, also in the courtyard “El Arco”.
-This restaurant serves delicious food of any sort and has seating under the arcade, indoors, or on the beautiful terrace overlooking the city rooftops.
+Great restaurant located right by Santa Catalina Arch (Arco de Santa Catalina), also in the courtyard “El Arco”.
+This restaurant serves a diverse range of delicious food and offers seating options under the arcade, indoors, or on the beautiful terrace overlooking the city rooftops.

 Antigua Brewing Company

-If you love beer, Antigua Brewing Co is your place, with a variety of choices of locally brewed beer.
-They also have many delicious dishes and snacks that you can taste from the rooftop terrace while enjoying the view.
+If you love beer, Antigua Brewing Co is your place.
+They have a variety of locally brewed beer to choose from.
+They also offer a variety of delicious dishes and snacks that can be enjoyed on the rooftop terrace while taking in the view.

 Cafe Estudio

-This tiny cafe’ has the best coffee in town – real expresso, made with the Guatemalan blend.
+This tiny cafe has the best coffee in town – real espresso, made with the Guatemalan blend.
 The perfect marriage, I dare say!

 Como Como

-A little upscale, right in front of the Convent of Santa Clara, this cute restaurant boasts delicious Spanish cuisine, but my favorite was the Crème Brûlée dessert.
-Also, this restaurant seating is located in a cute courtyard.
-You will see a lot of these in Antigua but you will never get tired.
+A little upscale, right in front of the Convent of Santa Clara, this cute restaurant boasts delicious Spanish cuisine, but my favorite was the CrĆØme BrĆ»lĆ©e dessert.
+Additionally, the restaurant’s seating area is situated in a charming courtyard.
+You will see a lot of these in Antigua, but you will never get tired.

 Discover more amazing Restaurants in Antigua!